himkwan01/Week10_Fotress_Globetik/README.md

 The following advanced user stories are optional:

 * Bonus Objective 1\.
-  * [ ]  Identify the subtle Username Enumeration weakness.
-Include a short description of how the code could be modified to be more secure below:
+  * [x]  Identify the subtle Username Enumeration weakness.
+Include a short description of how the code could be modified to be more secure below: Even though the error messages do not tell the user if the incorrect field is username or password.
+The messages are slightly difference.
+For incorrect username, the error message is "Log in was unsuccessful.", while for incorrect password, the error message is "Log in was not successful."
+The user can put character 'a' as password until one see different error message.
+Then one can know if the username exists or not.
+The error messages for incorrect username or password should be the same.
+Change the error message for incorrect password to "Log in was unsuccessful."

 * Bonus Objective 2\.
-  * [ ]  User password validations only run when the password is not blank.
+  * [x]  User password validations only run when the password is not blank.
-  * [ ]  `update_user` only encrypts and updates the password when the password is not blank.
+  * [x]  `update_user` only encrypts and updates the password when the password is not blank.

 * Bonus Objective 3\.
   * [ ]  Create a new user using cost 10.